TD Garden: Sports

+While dominant in their previous arena, Boston Garden, the Celtics and Bruins were initially much less successful in their new home as both teams missed the playoffs numerous times and failed to make their league's finals until 2008.
+Since then, the Celtics made four NBA Finals appearances and won two championships, while the Bruins made three Stanley Cup Finals appearances and won one championship.

-Eddie Palladino is the public address announcer for Celtics games, while Steve Forni is the public address announcer for Bruins games.
-Jim Martin is the former PA announcer for the Bruins as he formerly served for the them between 1992 to 2020.
+Eddie Palladino is the public address announcer for Celtics games, while Jake Zimmer is the public address announcer for Bruins games.
+Jim Martin is the former PA announcer for the Bruins as he formerly served for them between 1992 and 2020.
 Ron Poster is the arena organist.
 As the former Boston Garden had from 1954 through 1995 - and the still-standing Matthews Arena had for its start in 1952 - the TD Garden is the home of the annual Beanpot college hockey tournament between the Boston University Terriers, Boston College Eagles, Harvard University Crimson and Northeastern University Huskies.
 The facility has hosted the 2001 U.S. Figure Skating Championships, the 1996 and 2000 US Gymnastics Trials, and the 1998, 2004, 2015 and 2022 NCAA Men's Frozen Four.

 High school championships and tournaments for the Massachusetts Interscholastic Athletic Association are annually hosted at the TD Garden.
 Events include ice hockey and basketball championships.
 The Super 8 is one of the popular events that fans and students attend.
+The TD Garden, along with the Bell Centre in Montreal, will be a host venue for the NHL 4 Nations Face-Off, an international ice hockey tournament featuring national teams representing the United States, Canada, Sweden and Finland, which will be held from February 12 to 20, 2025.